 The sun looks old.
-Wrapped in a blanket of dense smog, the smoldering disc climbs low in the sky, heralding the start of a new day in suburban Beijing.
+Wrapped in a blanket of dense smog, the smouldering disc climbs low in the sky, heralding the start of a new day in suburban Beijing.

-The early afternoon heat leads to heavy rain.
-Mammoth drops wonder aimlessly through the sky, crashing down into the lives of peasants and nouveau riche alike, there is no prejudice here.
-Gucci-clad animal furs dart from mall to mall in vibrant yellow Lamborghinis, eyeballs glued to black mirrors, planning their Friday night on the town.
-Tonight there’s a whisper of a VIP party at the newly refurbed Ambassadors residence, cocktails at Alchemy, Mexican in NLGX, then off to the late night bars in Sanlitun and beyond for dancing and drinking in to the early hours.
+The early afternoon heat leads to heavy summer rain.
+Drops of sooty water crash down into the lives of peasants and nouveau riche alike, there is no prejudice here.
+Gucci-clad animal furs dart from mall to mall in vibrant yellow Lamborghinis, their eyeballs glued to large black mirrors as they plan their Friday night on the town.
+Tonight there’s a whisper of a VIP party at the newly refurbished Ambassadors residence, then cocktails at Alchemy and Mexican in NLGX.
+Finally it’ll be off to the late night bars in Sanlitun and beyond for dancing and drinking in to the early hours.

-For others, a menu of Baijo and noodles in a wet, bright-blue corrugated shed will be sufficient to see the day to a close.
+For others, a menu of Baijo and packet noodles in a wet, corrugated shed will be sufficient to see the day to a close.